parasKumarSahu/Knolml-Analysis/README.md

 Steps to train word2vec (Optional):-
 1. You are already provided with a trained word2vec (wrdvecs-text8.bin), you have to delete it first
 2. Once the trained model is deleted, supply a coprus with name text8 and simply run the code

+## Analysis5: Finding internal knowledge gap in a wikipedia article
+Internal Knowledge Gap arise due to difficulty in understanding of an article.
+We define various readability prameter and compute them for thousands of articles to study how these parameters affect the overall readability of a wikipedia article.

+Steps to download dataset:-

+1. Extract input_titles and output_articles zip files in Wiki Dowloder from Titles folder, output_articles folder already contains the dataset, to download fresh articles run download.py.
+2. Extract featured.zip file in Wiki Featured Articles Downloader folder, featured folder already contains the dataset, to download fresh articles run download.py.
+3. The featured articles have name with number of page views as prefix, so you can select most viewed featured article by sorting them by file name.
+4. Finally you will have GA, B, C, Start, Stub and featured(top 1000 using previous step) as the dataset.

+Steps to calaculate readability parameters:-
+1. Copy the dataset(folders with articles) to Internal Knowledge Gaps/Input folder.
+2. Run python3 find_readability_params.py [folder name(B/C/GA/...)]
+3. The output would be generated in the Output folder with filename same as the folder name in previous step.